fsoubelet/dotfiles/README.md

 * [Tmux][tmux] as terminal multiplexer.

 These will be installed automatically if not already present.
-The script will then backup your configuration files if already present, and symlink the new ones to those of this repository.
+The script will backup your configuration files if already present, and symlink the new ones to those of this repository.

 #### Vim

 A classic modal editor, Vim is excellent.
 I use [Vim-Plug][vim-plug] to manage plugins.
-The section for plugins is at the beginning of my `vimrc` file, and with a few lines to auto-install Vim-Plug if it isn't already, so as long as your `~/.vimrc` is symlinked to `vimrc` in this repository, you can launch Vim, run `:PlugInstall` and enjoy a fully ready configuration.
+The plugins section is at the top of the `vimrc` file.
+Vim-Plug will be auto-installed on the first Vim launch if it isn't already, as long as your `~/.vimrc` is symlinked to `vimrc` in this repository.
+After that step, run `:PlugInstall` and enjoy a fully ready configuration.

 #### Zsh